Metro Morning: History

 After Barrie retired from the program in 2010 he was succeeded by Matt Galloway, who had served for several years as host of the station's afternoon show Here and Now.
 Galloway's final day as host of Metro Morning was on December 6, 2019, following which he took over as host of the network's national morning news show The Current on January 6, 2020.
 The program was helmed after Galloway's departure by guest hosts including Farrah Merali, Piya Chattopadhyay, Ismaila Alfa, Jill Dempsey and David Common until Alfa was named the permanent host on July 7, 2020.
 He officially assumed the role on August 24, 2020.

 Prior to being named host of Metro Morning, Alfa was the host of Up to Speed, the network's afternoon program on CBW in Winnipeg, Manitoba, and has been active as a hip hop musician, most notably participating in the 2008 Record of the Week Club project.
-In March 2023, he announced that he was leaving the program, remaining with the CBC but transferring to become host of the weekend morning program Fresh Air for personal reasons; his permanent successor as host of Metro Morning has not yet been announced.
+In March 2023, he announced that he was leaving the program, remaining with the CBC but transferring to become host of the weekend morning program Fresh Air for personal reasons.
+The program was hosted by various guest hosts for the next several months, although Chattopadhyay was the consistent guest host in May and June due to the importance of the 2023 Toronto mayoral by-election as a subject of coverage on the program.

+The program announced in October 4, 2023 that Common would be the new permanent host starting October 16, 2023.
+Dempsey, the program's primary regular newsreader, also frequently fills in as guest host when Common is absent.